turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 artists GET  /artists(.:format) artists#index
 ```

-Since the prefix is `artists`, we can append `_path` which will create the link to `'/artists'`.
+The URI Pattern column tells us that we now have a route available for `/artists`.
 Run the spec again:

 ```
-/Users/rwarbelow/Desktop/Coding/Turing/mix_master/db/schema.rb doesn't exist yet.
-Run `rake db:migrate` to create it, then try again.
-If you do not intend to use a database, you should instead alter /Users/rwarbelow/Desktop/Coding/Turing/mix_master/config/application.rb to limit the frameworks that will be loaded.
 F

 Failures:

   1) User submits a new artist they see the page for the individual artist Failure/Error: visit artists_path

       ActionController::RoutingError:
         uninitialized constant ArtistsController
       # /usr/local/rvm/gems/ruby-2.2.2/gems/rack-1.6.4/lib/rack/etag.rb:24:in `call'
       # /usr/local/rvm/gems/ruby-2.2.2/gems/rack-1.6.4/lib/rack/conditionalget.rb:25:in `call'
       ...
 ```

-We'll need to create an ArtistsController.
-We can do this using the [rails generate controller](http://guides.rubyonrails.org/getting_started.html#say-hello-rails) command, but this will give us a whole bunch of files that we a) probably won't use, and b) are untested.
-Let's create the controller by hand:
+That `uninitialized constant ArtistsController` line tells us that we'll need to create an ArtistsController.
+That should be easy enough.
+Let's do it now:

 `$ touch app/controllers/artists_controller.rb`